Axpert Inverters, are they the giant killer in off grid solar generation?

 Well, the short answer is no, its not.

-The Voltronic Axpert inverter (out of China) has proven to be an “acceptable” performer, but mostly in limited cases where the battery has its own management system, the inverter is not put under heavy electrical loads, or is used intermittently in a small system at a weekend getaway home.
+The Voltronic Axpert inverter (out of China) has proven to be an “acceptable” performer, but mostly (in our experience) best limited cases where the battery has its own management system, the inverter is not put under heavy electrical loads, or is used intermittently in a small system at a weekend getaway home.
 However it tends to need a bit of a more hands on person (i.e. the tinkerer) to get the most out of it as they can be troublesome.

 It is undoubtably (on paper) good value for an inverter, pv charge controller, and AC battery charger all in one, and we certainly understand the appeal due to the diminutive cost, but the old saying applies, you do get what you pay for.
 That is very much the case here.